gsegon/Magas/README.md

 Installation from sources:
 --------------------------
 If building from sources, make sure all the dependencies are installed.
-See the dependecy list for more details.
+See the dependency list for more details.

 Let's say you've unpacked the .tar.gz file into a directory /path/to/magas/sources.